Fitzwilliam Museum, Cambridge

 I really liked catalogue number 24, the olive wood(?) staff of Mesehti of Asyut of which it's modern provenance is impressive being purchased by the Reverend William Macgregor and sold with his collection at Sotheby's in 1922.
 The staff was purchased at that sale by Percy Newberry who had catalogued the collection for the auction.
 Newberry gave the staff to Eton College, Meyers Museum to accompany their statue said to come from the same tomb that was discovered by robbers in 1893.

 The many stela presented offer an excellent view of the fashions of such funerary inscriptions as well as the fortunate survival of genealogical lines offering bread, beer, oxen and clothing.
-The stela vary in quality including one of the late twelfth dynasty with its inscription painted on to the limestone but perhaps most interesting is the stela of a late thirteenth dynasty King named Wepwawetemsaf, British Museum EA.
-969. The crudely cut limestone slab is from Abydos and is the only known monument of the King it depicts in front of the God Wepwawet.
+The stela vary in quality including one of the late XII Dynasty with its inscription painted on to the limestone but perhaps most interesting is the stela of a late XIII Dynasty king named Wepwawetemsaf, British Museum EA.
+969. The crudely cut limestone slab is from Abydos and is the only known monument of the king it depicts in front of the God Wepwawet.

-Among my favorites though must be the mask of the eleventh dynasty Steward Thay from tomb 275 at Beni Hasan, Fitzwilliam E.198.1903. and also the two twelfth dynasty wooden canopic jar lids Fitzwilliam E.26-7.1954. have great character.
+Among my favorites though must be the mask of the XI Dynasty Steward Thay from tomb 275 at Beni Hasan, Fitzwilliam E.198.1903. and also the two XII Dynasty wooden canopic jar lids Fitzwilliam E.26-7.1954. have great character.